ys-core/readSerialData/README.md

 # readSerialData
-# read the serial data and calcualte the dynamical curve in UI
+# read the serial data and plot the dynamical curve in UI